vukasm/Project-2019-Programming-and-Scripting/README.md

 Fisher's Iris data set is available as csv file on multiple websites (for example, on https://raw.githubusercontent.com/uiuc-cse/data-fa14/gh-pages/data/iris.csv).
 The goal of this project is to research the backround and data set itself and present different ways of analysing it by write a summary documentation and a code in Python programming language.

 ## Process
 Import all of the modules and functions.
 I am using pandas to load the data.
-I will also use pandas next to explore the data both with descriptive statistics and data visualisation.

 ![process1](https://user-images.githubusercontent.com/47272839/56077154-b43d2e80-5dd0-11e9-8792-6eb3cec7dc2e.JPG)